NASA is planning to return humans to the Moon, for the first time in over 50 years, with the Artemis program.

 This super heavy launch vehicle, with the crew exploration spacecraft atop, began its wet dress rehearsal in April 2022 – a series of key tests designed to show the infrastructure is ready for launch.
 After three failed attempts, a fourth go at a practice launch loading the rocket with fuel was successfully completed on 20 June 2022.
 Following a data review of the wet dress rehearsal, NASA will confirm a launch window – the earliest opportunity begins on 26 July, but it’s more likely Artemis 1 will launch in late summer.

 Named Artemis after the mythological Greek goddess of the Moon and twin sister of Apollo, this crewed lunar programme from NASA will consist of a series of missions.

-Artemis 1 is set to launch in summer 2022.
+Artemis 1 is set to launch no earlier than 29 August.

 The second Artemis mission will be the first crewed mission in the programme that will take four astronauts on a lunar flyby test, but they won’t land on the Moon.
 This will be a crucial trial of the Orion spacecraft’s life support systems with a crew on board, and again will test critical functions and system performance.
 Taking a minimum of eight to ten days, but up to three weeks depending on other objectives, the mission will launch crew to the Moon on a hybrid free return trip.
 They’ll orbit the Earth twice to gain enough speed to propel themselves to the Moon and using its gravity, the spacecraft will slingshot back around to the Earth – no engine firing required.
 Their orbital path will take the crew further beyond the far side of the Moon than anyone has been before.